psoukie/zipchord/README.md

 ## Development

-The first version of ZipChord was released in 2021.
+ZipChord was first released in 2021.
 It is primarily written in [AutoHotkey](https://www.autohotkey.com/), with components gradually being reimplemented in [Odin](https://odin-lang.org/) as part of ongoing work toward cross-platform support.

 Design and implementation are done by the maintainer, with generative AI used for code review, troubleshooting, technical recommendations, and documentation.